ahmeddhisham/Baby-monitor-system/README.md

 ### Deployment Options:
 1. **Deployment using the Edge Impulse Deployment Library** (`NDP120`):
-   - This option allows integration of the AI cry detection model into the firmware using the `NDP120` library, ensuring real-time cry detection on the **Nicla Voice**.
+   - This option allows integration of the AI cry detection model into the firmware using the `NDP120` library, ensuring real-time cry detection on the **Nicla Voice** file included in repo

 2. **Deployment as a Binary File**:
    - The AI model is compiled into a binary file that is uploaded to the **Nicla Voice**, making the system operate autonomously without needing a connection to the Edge Impulse platform.